oracle/node-oracledb/doc/api.md

 bind-by-position is done by passing an array of bind values, then the OUT and IN OUT binds are in an array with the bind positions in the same order.

-With PL/SQL statements, only scalar parameters can be bound.
-An array of values cannot be passed to a PL/SQL indexed table bind parameter.

 Here is an example program showing the use of binds: